Top tips for a successful festive season

-As well as a commercial subscription from the broadcasters, you also need a valid TV licence for the premises.
+As well as a commercial subscription from the broadcasters, you will also need a valid TV licence for the premises.

 In addition, the Federation Against Copyright Theft (FACT) works closely with the broadcasters to tackle illegal broadcasting.